SalomePlatform/adao/doc/examples.rst

 right variables, but the Python script can be bigger and define classes, functions, etc. with other names.
 It shows different ways to define arrays and matrices, using list, string (as in Numpy or Octave), Numpy array type or Numpy matrix type, and Numpy special functions.
-All of these syntaxes are valid.
+All of these syntax are valid.

 After saving this script somewhere in your path (named here "*script.py*" for the example), we use the GUI to build the ADAO case.
 The procedure to fill in